joehil/goOpenhab/README.md

 # goOpenhab
 goOpenhab is a rules engine that can be installed on the same machine as openhab.
-I can perform rules written in golang and thus is faster than any scripting language.
+It can perform rules written in golang and thus is faster than any scripting language.